I Can't Believe I Hung Onto That For So Long

 Now ask yourself…

 When it comes to forgiveness, it’s important to remember that forgiveness is entirely about you.
 It has nothing to do with the other person.
 Forgiveness is part of your journey.
 It's up to you whether you think it would be productive to talk with the other person, however, you can forgive someone without ever talking with them.
-Sometimes that’s a faster way to healing.
+Sometimes that’s a faster way towards healing.

 Try this powerful visualization exercise:

 We're all working to figure things out.
 We're each on our own journey and we’re lucky enough to cross paths with each other.
 Whether we assign a positive or negative value to our interactions, relationships, activities, belongings or anything else is entirely up to us.
-There are lessons for us in each day, and often the lessons are found in whatever generates the strongest emotions within us.
+There are lessons for us each day, and often the lessons are found in whatever generates the strongest emotions within us.

 Can you see where some of these lessons may be showing up?
 Can you see a pattern?
 Is it possible that this situation was presented to you so that you could finally find your voice?
 Or so that you can get clear on what you don’t want so that you can become clear on what you do want?

-And it's okay to change your beliefs about anything.
-For example, think about all of the beliefs you adopted growing up about how your life should be as an adult.
-It’s pretty typical to learn that one goes to college, finds a good paying job with benefits, buys a house, gets married, has a baby… Sounds familiar, right?
-Those were my adopted beliefs, too, until they became terribly uncomfortable.
+Those were my adopted beliefs, too, until they became too uncomfortable.
 I figured out that I needed my own beliefs, but I had to ask the questions before I could see what I had to stop hanging onto.
 By releasing the old beliefs and getting clear on my own beliefs, I was able to make space for some pretty incredible stuff to show up.

 Stay connected with news and updates!